nuchi/faust-tap-library/README.md

 ```
 Each tap.T1, tap.T2, etc functions as a named !, i.e. has one input and zero outputs.
 When an expression is wrapped with tap.extract, the inputs to the T's get routed to the outputs of the expression (after any existing outputs).

 In the above example, `complicatedExpression` has four inputs and zero outputs.
 Extracting the three taps (tap.T1, tap.T2, tap.T3) means that `process` will have four inputs and three outputs (in the same order as the second argument to tap.extract).
+Scroll down to the bottom to see the generated block diagram.

 #### Limitations